cfnz/muirwik/README.md

 Anyone new (or old) to Muirwik should check out [kotlin-mui](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-mui).

-Kotlin-mui started of quite type unsafe, for example, lots of props were strings rather than enums, and it didn't immediately appeal.
+Kotlin-mui started off quite type unsafe, for example, lots of props were strings rather than enums, and it didn't immediately appeal.
 However, just over a week or so ago (at time of writing), props now appear to be moving to typed versions, not all yet, but things seem to be developing quite fast.
 Muirwik tried to be quite type safe, introducing new types if required and using function parameters to enforce required props.
-The kotlin-mui wrappers are more strictly aligned to the MUI project js (since they are an automated build from the js source, that makes sense).
+The kotlin-mui wrappers are more strictly aligned to the MUI project JS (since they are an automated build from the JS source, that makes sense).
-However, unlike the js IDE support, you don't get prompted for required props, for example, in Kotlin code.
+However, unlike the JS IDE support, you don't get prompted for required props, for example, in Kotlin code.
 So it still has its pros and cons.

 However, because of the speed of development and support, I am probably going to head that way myself, and